The course will run from Sunday 7 April 2024 at 6pm to Wednesday 10 April 2024 at 2pm

-The course runs for three days and one evening.
-The course commences at 4.00pm on the first day with an evening introduction session and is followed by three days of formal sessions.
-Each complete day is scheduled to run from 9.00am to approximately 10.00pm with breaks during the day (totalling approximately 3 hours).
+This course runs for 3 days from Sunday evening at 6:30pm to Wednesday 2pm.
+Each day is scheduled to run from 9am to approximately 10pm with breaks during the day (totaling approximately 3 hours).

-The course is held at the conference centre attached to Penrith Panthers in outer Western Sydney.
-Buses will transfer participants to and from Sydney Airport (Sydney participants should make their own way to Panthers).
+The course is held at the conference centre at Penrith Panthers in outer Western Sydney.
+Buses will transfer participants to and from Sydney Airport (Sydney Participants should make their own way to Panthers).
 Details of the timing of bus transfers will be provided in the information sent to participants.
-Accommodation is in the Mercure Hotel attached to Penrith Panthers.
+Accommodation is at the Mercure Hotel attached to Penrith Panthers.